Top 5 Benefits of a Pet Door

 Have you ever considered getting a pet door for your dog or cat, then decided against it?
 Why?
 Some of the concerns of installing a doggie door involve security of the home against intruders or damaging a rental home.
-Pet doors have come a long way since they were first commercialized in the 1950’s, and there are now temporary options that can fit in a sliding glass door or window.
+One of the main reasons to get a dog door is for the freedom it provides for you and your pup (and you!).
+Are dog doors safe?
+Pet doors have come a long way since they were first commercialized in the 1950’s, solving some common pet door problems customers were voicing.
+Dog door solutions such as temporary options that can fit in a sliding glass door or window, as well as doors that will only open for your pet's unique microchip to prevent intruders address some common concerns.
+Weighing doggie door pros and cons is an important step in order to fully understand how you will benefit from a pet door.
 Of course, you must have a safe, enclosed yard for your pets.
-Safety of your beloved furry family members always comes first!
+The safety of your beloved furry family members always comes first!

-It is not a good idea to refrain from urinating for long periods of time.
-Doing so invites urinary tract infections, which can lead to bladder infection and beyond.
+It is not safe for your pet to refrain from urinating for long periods of time (it can lead to urinary tract infections).
 Since our pets can’t talk we often don’t know anything is wrong until the infection has become more serious, and more painful.
 Allowing your dog to go outside and relieve themselves when the urge arises instead of waiting to be let out may help reduce this risk.

 With the freedom to use a pet door throughout the day, pets can openly explore the outdoors.
 This keeps pets mentally stimulated and alert.
 Often pets cannot receive proper exercise by solely staying indoors, so running about in wider, open spaces ensure that pets will stay fit and trim.
+A back door with dog door is perfect for letting your pup run in and out of the backyard.
 A little fresh air and sunshine doesn’t hurt either!

 2. Pet Behavior

 One of the biggest struggles of keeping pets in your home is potty training.
 Even the best dogs and cats have accidents, which can be incredibly inconvenient and frustrating as a pet parent.
 Imagine your dog having to go potty when no humans are in sight.
 They know that going inside will make you very upset, but cannot hold it any longer!
-That is extremely stressful.
+That is extremely stressful for your pet.

-Most pets, especially puppies or kittens, need extra attention and activity or they can become easily bored.
-Boredom in pets can lead to behavioral disobedience, such as chewing or scratching household furniture.
+Most pets, especially puppies and kittens, need extra attention and activity to avoid boredom. restlessness and boredom in pets can lead to behavioral disobedience, such as chewing or scratching household furniture.
 The outdoors is a space of great interest to many animals and therefore provides lots of opportunities to explore and stay occupied.
-Installing a dog door can relieve these stresses and add enrichment to a bored dog’s life, keeping your home in better shape!
+Installing a dog door can relieve this stress and add enrichment to your dog’s life, keeping your home in better shape!

 3. Safety for Your Pet